forum I Ought To Be Thy Adam (angels and demons)

 Virgil sat, considering their options.
 If they should get up or not.
 Rise and shine.
 To be honest, there was no sense of urgency - they had no tasks, no chores.
 They were relatively free on what they wanted to do.

-But they were bored.
+But they were in the doldrums.

 "You misspelled 'necessary,'" Vera informed him.
 She'd always had a soft spot for writers.
 The last few people she had devoted time to observing had been writers as well.
 She found them–and their mannerisms–fascinating.